robin113x/WebSec/OffSecWeb.md

 # XSS

 ```
-allows attackers to inject malicious scripts into websites
+It allows attackers to inject malicious scripts into websites.

 ```